zfcampus/zf-apigility-doctrine/README.md

 ```
 use SoliantConsulting\Apigility\Client\Collections\RelationCollection as Collection;

-$collection = new Collection($objectManager, 'DbLoadCd\Entity\DataCaptureType');
+$collection = new Collection($objectManager, 'Db\Entity\DataCaptureType');
 ```

-When you first receive a collection as a result of an artifact function the entities will be populated.
-When you create a collection from scratch entities will not be populated.
+The collection is lazy loaded.
 These functions will reset the collection

 ```
 $collection->setPage(0);